Events

 Upcoming events.

 We host monthly local meetups with the intention of making outdoor recreation more approachable and accessible.
 These free events include entry-level outdoor recreation activities like hiking, climbing, and paddling.
-In addition to these meetups, we occasionally offer a guided retreat to somewhere local in the driftless region or further away, like the Wind River Range.
+In addition to these meetups, we occasionally offer a guided retreat to somewhere local in the driftless region or further away, like the Superior Hiking Trail.
 We aim to deliver an experience that deepens your connection to the outdoors.

 Wilderness Weekends with Emily Gorman